iatharva/iatharva/README.md

 ## I'm a Developer, Programmer, Technophile 💻, Philomath and Student!
 - 👨🏽‍💻 I'm currently working on android apps!
 - 🧐 I'm currently trying to learn every new technology 😂
-- 🥅 2020 Goals: Contribute more to Open Source projects and also do my own side projects.
+- 🥅 2021 Goals: Contribute to more projects and develop skills of one tech.
 - 📓 Fun fact: I like to play games 🎮 (like valorant, warframe) and watch intriguing shows 📺 and movies 🎞.

 ### Connect with me: